Emerald Ash Borer Quarantine and Regulatory Information

 No regulated articles are legally allowed to move outside of a quarantine (untreated or treated), unless they are accompanied by a MDA certificate.
 MDA Certificates are only available when a Compliance Agreement (CA) is signed between the Minnesota Department of Agriculture and the company, city, county, agency, or organization interested in moving the regulated article.

 A CA is a written agreement between a person and a regulatory agency to achieve compliance with regulatory requirements.
-For more information about CAs please visit our Frequently Asked Questions or contact the Report A Pest Hotline.
+For more information about CAs please visit our Frequently Asked Questions or contact via Report A Pest.